Media Items - Press and Radio - Page 3

 the 91-year-old who has walked every street in Sydney."

 Unfortunately, Alan still has quite a few streets to tackle.

 The following day, Alan accompanied Federal

-Health Minister Tony Abbott for a 20-minute walk to officially
+Health Minister (now Prime Minister) Tony Abbott for a 20-minute walk to officially

 have the track from Shelley Beach opened.
 Tony Abbott doesn't